g3force/lombok-annotation-example/Readme.md

 * The Gradle daemon seems to have strange effects on the annotation processor, so it is disabled for this project.
 * IntelliJ uses a Gradle daemon even though it is disabled, so you may need to stop it manually, if you run into errors.

+## References

+The build process and testing mechanism is largely inspired by https://github.com/sympower/symbok.